Skip to content

 Passwords or credentialsNever accessed or stored

-Browsing historyOnly the active domain is captured — never full URLs, paths, or page content
+Browsing historyOnly the active destination domain is captured, with AI-provider API endpoint paths used for classification — never full URLs, query parameters, request bodies, response content, or page content

 Personal app activityApps on the exclusion list generate zero telemetry